Lance Armstrong: : 2004

-According to O'Reilly, the solution was to get one of their compliant doctors to issue a pre-dated prescription for a steroid-based ointment to combat saddle sores.
-He said she would have known if Armstrong had saddle sores as she would have administered any treatment for it.
+According to O'Reilly, the solution was to obtain a pre-dated prescription for a steroid-based ointment used to treat saddle sores from one of the team's compliant doctors.
+O'Reilly said that she would have been aware if Armstrong had saddle sores as she would have been responsible for administering any treatment.
 O'Reilly said that Armstrong told her: "Now, Emma, you know enough to bring me down."
-O'Reilly said on other occasions she was asked to dispose of used syringes for Armstrong and pick up strange parcels for the team.
+O'Reilly said that she was also asked to dispose of used syringes for Armstrong and to pick up strange parcels for the team.